Raffles' banded langur: Habits

 The Raffles' banded langur is diurnal and arboreal, preferring rainforest with trees of the family Dipterocarpaceae.
 It comes to the ground less frequently than most other leaf monkeys.
 It lives in both primary and secondary forest, and also in swamp forests and mangrove forests, and even in rubber plantations.
 It moves primarily by walking on all fours and by leaping.

 According to wildlife researcher Charles Francis, it typically lives in groups of 3 to 6.
 However, a study in Perawang, Sumatra found an average group size of 11 monkeys in mixed-sex groups.
 The latter study also found an average ratio of 1 adult male to 4.8 adult females in mixed-sex groups and a ratio of 1.25 adult monkeys for every immature monkey in mixed-sex groups.
-It also found an average range size for a group of 22 hectares, and an average population density of 42 monkeys per square kilometer.
-Other studies found somewhat smaller home ranges, of between 9 and 21 hectares.
+It also found an average range size for a group of 22 ha, and an average population density of 42 /km2.
+Other studies found somewhat smaller home ranges, of between 9 and 21 ha.

 The Raffles' banded langur appears to have two birth seasons, once between June and July and another between December and January.
 In this study, at least six infants were born between 2008 and 2010, and the authors found low infant mortality, with several infants surviving to at least seven months old.
 The study also found that the infant coloration of the Singapore population is indistinguishable from that of the Johor, Malaysia population, with infants having white fur with a black stripe down the back from the head to the tail, crossed by another black stripe across the shoulders and to the forearms.
 Males leave their natal group before reaching maturity, at about 4 years old.

 The call of mature males sounds like "ke-ke-ke."
 Mammalogist Ronald M. Nowak described the species' alarm call as "a harsh rattle followed by a loud chak-chak-chak-chak."

 Raffles' banded langurs have occasionally been observed being groomed by long-tailed macaques.